Managing type 2 diabetes with V-Go

 The main job of insulin is to control sugar in your bloodstream and keep it within a normal range.
 To do this, your body naturally produces insulin, which is released in small amounts over the course of the day.
-At mealtimes, your pancreas releases a larger amount of insulin to help manage the sugar from the food you just ate.

-However, if you have Type 2 diabetes, your body may not release a sufficient amount of insulin during the day or at mealtimes, which can result in your blood sugar being too high.1 Left untreated, high blood sugar can lead to complications such as blindness, nerve damage (neuropathy) and kidney damage.2
+If you have Type 2 diabetes, your body may not release a sufficient amount of insulin during the day or at mealtimes, which can result in your blood sugar being too high.1 Left untreated, high blood sugar can lead to complications such as blindness, nerve damage (neuropathy) and kidney damage.2

 *If you follow the V-Go Instructions for Patient Use.